pulumi/github-issue-automation/README.md

 ### Access to Zapier

 [pulumi-internal] Ask for an invite to the Pulumi account from @pulumi/platform-providers or any engineering manager.

-## internal-release-handler

-The `internal-release-handler` Lambda is invoked by a GitHub Actions workflow in the upstream provider's repo.
-See `doc/release-handler.yml` for an example of the triggering GHA workflow.
-A map in `getDownstreamRepos` in `lambda/internal-release-handler/main.go` handles the association between the incoming release event and downstream consumers.

 ## Deploy the code for local development: